Do you know about omega 3 for horses and its importance in equine diets?

-Micronised linseed, flaxseed oil, sea buckthorn oil and fish oil are high in omega 3 fats.
-As horses are vegetarian it is generally recommended not to feed fish oil but to stick to the plant based sources.
+Micronised linseed, flaxseed oil, chia seed, sea buckthorn oil and fish oil are high in omega 3 fats.
+As horses are vegetarian it is generally recommended not to feed fish oil but to stick to plant-based sources.

 Corn oil, sunflower oil, vegetable oil, soybean oil are high in omega 6s and so should be avoided in equine diets.
 Before adding an oil or fat source to your horse’s diet, check the omega fatty acid ratio to ensure that your horse won’t be burdened by excessive and unnecessary inflammation.